OCS-I/O Modules

 • Active Modes: Digital Input supports both Positive logic and Negative logic modes for 24V, 12V, 5V and 0V (Zero Crossing) voltage ranges.

-• Update Method:Digital Input supports update on change of state and updates periodically (10mS to 255 S) as well.
+• Update Method:Digital Input supports update on change of state and updates periodically (10mS to 255 S).

-• HSC I/O Filtering: This feature is used to enable digital Filter for HSC Inputs to prevent false transition caused by furious signals.
+• HSC I/O Filtering: This feature is used to enable digital Filter for HSC Inputs to prevent false transition caused by spurious signals.

 • Sample Frequency: Set the Sample frequency to filter it.

-• Consecutive Samples: Set the number of samples, so the input must be stable for these many samples before the HSC accumulator is affected by any change.
+• Consecutive Samples: Set the number of samples, so the input must be stable for this many samples before the HSC accumulator is affected by any change.

 • Counter Configurations: